-PortInfra is arranging a conference in collaboration with PIANC Sweden and the Port of Gothenburg.
-The conference takes place in Gothenborg November 6-7 2018 and the theme is port development, production and construction.
+I November 2018, PortInfra was arranging a conference in collaboration with PIANC Sweden and the Port of Gothenburg.
+The conference took place in Gothenburg 6-7 November 2018 and the theme was port development, production and construction.
 Read more

 Project start January 2016: Small and medium-sized ports for efficient supply chains